 Jesus: His life and His teachings

-This section talks about the foundation of Christianity, who Jesus was and what His key teachings were.
+This section talks about the foundation of Christianity, who Jesus was, and what His essential teachings were.
 This section includes many references you can use to build your faith.
 Of course, I use many of these references for my coaching purposes.
 I recommend you to bookmark this page so you can easily find these references.

 - Who was and is Jesus?